github/docs/README.md

 For more complex contribution, you can **open an issue** using an [issue template](https://github.com/github/docs/issues/new/choose) to describe the changes you'd like to see.

-**Solve an issue** by first scanning through our [existing issues](https://github.com/github/docs/issues).
+If you're looking for a way to contribute, you can scan through our [existing issues](https://github.com/github/docs/issues) for something to work on.
 When ready, check out [Getting Started with Contributing](/CONTRIBUTING.md) for detailed instructions.

 ### Join us in discussions